-- ► Linear functions are often quite restrictive. - Instead, want to learn a function of the form where the functions $\Phi_1, ..., \Phi_D$ are arbitrary "basis functions".
+- Linear functions are often quite restrictive. - Instead, want to learn a function of the form where the functions Φ1,...,Φ_D are arbitrary "basis functions".
+Note: f is linear in the parameters w, but if the functions Φ are non-linear in x, then so is f.